bambery/cloud_crooner/README.md

     CloudCrooner.configure_sprockets_helpers

-Normally this is called at the end of the configure method.
+Normally this is called at the end of the `CloudCrooner.configure` method.

 ### <a id="hooking_up"></a>Hooking up with your Amazon S3 Account